Killing of Stephon Clark: Clark family

 Civil rights attorney Benjamin Crump, who represents the Clark family, stated that the autopsy finding was inconsistent with the official narrative that Clark was charging toward the police officers when they fired.
 Clark's family expressed skepticism of the police version of events.
 Clark's brother, Stevante Clark, said of police statements: "They said he had a gun.
 Then they said he had a crowbar.
 Then they said he had a toolbar ...
 If you lie to me once, I know you'll lie to me again."
 Clark's aunt Saquoia Durham said that police gave Clark no time to respond to their commands before shooting him.
 According to Crump the officers did not identify themselves as police when they encountered Clark.
 The police have stated that the officers who confronted Clark were wearing their uniforms at that time.

 In January 2019, Clark's two underage sons filed a civil lawsuit against Sacramento and the two officers who shot Clark, seeking $20 million in damages.
 In September 2019, the city settled the lawsuit for $2.4 million; each son will receive $900,000 tax-free when they turn 22.
+In August 2022, the city settled a lawsuit with Clark's parents for $1.7 million.